emmercm/www/src/blog/_flatline.md

 **Failure to start**

-- The service runs on [Kubernetes](/blog/tag/kubernetes) and its pods can't be scheduled or are in a `CrashLoopBackOff`
+- Your service runs on [Kubernetes](/blog/tag/kubernetes) and its pods can't be scheduled or are in a `CrashLoopBackOff`
-- The service isn't being provided environment variables or other configuration it depends on to start
+- Your service isn't being provided environment variables or other configuration it depends on to start

 **Failure to be reached**

-- A problem with service discovery or DNS resolution prevents clients from contacting the service
+- Clients of your service can't reach it because of a problem with service discovery or DNS resolution

 **Failure to make progress**